Identifying and Exploiting Structure in Robot Co-Design: Exploiting Structure for Co-Design

 \subsection{Results}

 GC-PFO outperforms the benchmark algorithms across all four tasks.
-In \textit{Loc\textsubscript{84}} and \textit{Loc\textsubscript{155}}, GC-PFO achieves around $29\%$ and $54\%$ improvements over the next-best algorithm, PFO.
-It produces co-designs that are $25\%$ and $39\%$ better than those of CMA-ES in \textit{Mani\textsubscript{212}} and \textit{Mani\textsubscript{320}}, respectively.
-SGD and Adam plateau after a few iterations across all tasks, likely because gradient descent struggles as the effective dimensionality of the manifold increases when quality improves, as discussed in Section~\ref{sec:dimensionality}.
+In \textit{Locomotion\textsubscript{84}} and \textit{Locomotion\textsubscript{155}}, GC-PFO achieves around $29\%$ and $54\%$ better co-designs over the next-best algorithm, GA and CMA-ES, respectively.
+They produce $25\%$ and $39\%$ better co-designs in \textit{Manipulation\textsubscript{216}} and \textit{Manipulation\textsubscript{320}}.
+We measure each algorithm's performance as the percentage improvement in loss from the initial value.
+SGD and Adam plateau after a few iterations across all tasks, likely because gradient descent struggles as the effective dimensionality of the manifold increases when quality improves.
 We show the best co-designs found by GC-PFO in Fig.~\ref{fig:results}.
-These results demonstrate that tailoring the search to the structure of each task leads to higher-quality co-designs than algorithms that do not exploit it.
+GC-PFO was also identified as one of the strongest search methods for co-designing robots such as Unitree Go2, MIT Humanoid, and ANYmal C~\cite{bohlingerShapeYourBody2026}.
+These results demonstrate the effectiveness of exploiting the identified structure.